ThomasFeher/armadillo/README.txt

   You can also link with high-speed replacements for LAPACK and BLAS, such as OpenBLAS, or Intel MKL, or AMD ACML.
 See section 5 for more info.

+  If you have ARPACK present, also link with it.
+For example, under Linux link using -llapack -lblas -larpack